ivy-llc/ivy/docs/partial_source/using_ivy.rst

 To avoid the small type-checking overhead, the framework can be set explicitly, by calling :code:`ivy.set_framework("torch")` for example.
-This updates the :code:`__dict__` of the :code:`ivy` namespace with the :code:`__dict__` of a framework-specific namespace, such as :code:`ivy.torch`.
+This updates the :code:`__dict__` of the :code:`ivy` namespace with the :code:`__dict__` of a framework-specific namespace, such as :code:`ivy.backends.torch`.
 The framework-specific namespace bypasses type-checking of the inputs.
 The end user would use your codebase like so:

 .. code-block:: python